Brett-Kennedy/FeatureSelection_-Experimental-/README.md

 This is different than methods such as filter methods, which seek instead to evaluate and rank each feature with respect to their predictive power.

 ## Example
-An example notebook is provides, which provides a few examples performing feature selection using HBFS.
+An [example notebook](https://github.com/Brett-Kennedy/HistoryBasedFeatureSelection/blob/main/Demo/Demo_History_Feature_Selection.ipynb) is provided, which provides a few examples performing feature selection using HBFS.
 The following is a portion of the notebook.

 ```python
 import pandas as pd